 For Deloitte (and I agree more and more with this), recruitment is shifting more towards internet marketing, content management and measuring traffic to your career site/page.

-3) Drive traffic to their career website to create a funnel of candidates and supports the employer brand
+- Drive traffic to their career website to create a funnel of candidates and support the employer brand

 Career website = probably one of the best I have seen so far

-I must say that for me, they built something a lot of companies could take example of…amazing in the integration with social media, content management, geolocation, contacts…
+I must say that for me, they built something a lot of companies should take note of.
+Amazing in the integration with social media, content management, geolocation, contacts etc.

-Putting their career website at the center, you can tell they invested a lot of time, energy and money in it.
+Putting their career website at the centre, you can tell they invested a lot of time, energy and money in it.

 4) Content and contact are king

-On the Vacancy section, they have introduced something quite original…you can see on a map where the jobs are…geolocation on a google map!
+In the Vacancy section, they have introduced something quite original, you can see on a map where the jobs are – geolocation on a google map.
 Funny and interactive!

-A website simple with a lot of content (good for SEO) and where the contacts are easy to make and personal…with a fully integrated social media strategy.
+A simple website with a lot of good content and where the contacts are easy to make and personal… With a fully integrated social media strategy.

-They really engaged with employees through social media to generate content and a good buzz.
+They engaged with employees through social media to generate content and a good buzz.
+2 examples:

-2) The second example comes from a contest they ran with the employees on social media.
+2) The second example comes from a contest they ran with employees on social media.
 They asked their people to support a new campaign for employer branding aimed at students.